EnyxNewo/Cosmetics-Website/README.txt

   Add additional @media queries inside the respective CSS file

 Scripts FAQ:
-- Where is script.js used?
-  Currently script.js is referenced in login.html but incorrectly with <link>.
-Replace with <script src="script.js"></script>

 - Is there any working JavaScript yet?
   No, script.js is empty.
 Add logic there if needed